Pycord-Development/pycord/docs/application_commands.rst

     async def foobar(ctx, message):
         await ctx.respond(message.id)

-You can also use the :attr:`Bot.command` decorator by supplying an application command class.
+You can also use the :attr:`.Bot.command` decorator by supplying an application command class.

 .. code-block:: python3